Skip to main content

 ToolTypePurpose

-discover-contextFunctionSearch governed tables by database, schema, sensitivity, compliance framework, PII presence, or domain
+discover-contextFunctionSearch governed tables by database, schema, sensitivity, control tags, PII presence, or domain

-get-decision-contextFunctionGet full governance context for a specific table: policies, compliance, retention, lineage, and business metadata
+get-decision-contextFunctionGet full governance context for a specific table: policies, control tags, retention, lineage, and business metadata

 inspect-data-meaningFunctionGet column-level detail: data types, sensitivity, PII flags, masking configuration, and applied policies